 - the offence and sentence details

 - detailed reasons why the application is being made, and why the release date should be revoked, demonstrating that the situation which led the NZPB to consider the prisoner suitable for release has changed.

 - if misconduct has prompted the application, the report must state whether the misconduct has been proven.

-- The prisoner is entitled to a copy of the full report (no omissions) and must receive it with sufficient time to make and submit comments to be considered by NZPB before its decision.
+- The prisoner is entitled to a copy of the full report and must receive it with enough time to make and submit comments to be considered by NZPB before its decision.

-- Prison management should advise the prisoner of the consequences of revocation, and the prisoner should sign the application to acknowledge having seen it.
+- Prison management must advise the prisoner of the consequences of a revocation, and the prisoner should sign the report to acknowledge having seen it.

-- When the report is completed it is forwarded to the Regional NZPB Administrator.
+- When the report is completed it is forwarded to the NZPB Administrator.

 - If a situation arises over a weekend or after hours, and there is cause to have the NZPB's direction revoked urgently, the prison director or delegated authority must contact the on-call NZPB Adviser.

-- The Adviser will require all information and supporting documentation to be faxed to the NZPB Regional Office.
+- The Adviser will require all information and supporting documentation to be scanned and emailed to the NZPB Head Office.